Electric Vehicle FAQs

 What models are available?

-Most mainstream manufacturers now offer an electric model with more being released all the time.
-Zap Map keeps an up to date list of all the models currently available in the UK.
+Most mainstream manufacturers offer electric models as part of their line-ups, with more being released all the time.
+Zap-Map keeps an up to date list of all the models currently available in the UK.

 EV Charging FAQs